pastorhudson/PCO-oauth2/README.md

 # PCO-oauth2

-OAuth v2.0 Example using [kennethreitz](https://github.com/kennethreitz)'s well-known
+OAuth v2.0 Planning Center Online Example using [kennethreitz](https://github.com/kennethreitz)'s well-known [Requests](https://github.com/kennethreitz/requests) library.
-[Requests](https://github.com/kennethreitz/requests) library.
 This is a slightly modified version of [Miguel Araujo's](https://github.com/maraujop/requests-oauth2) requests-oauth2.

-This library provides a demonstration of authenticating with Planning Center Online using Oauth 2.0
+This library provides a demonstration of authenticating with Planning Center Online using Oauth 2.0 in Python

 Authors: see [AUTHORS](/AUTHORS).